ComNets-Bremen/easyCCS/README.md

 General Idea
 ------------

-Preparing lectures and dealing withe the teaching content can be a hassle.
+Preparing lectures and dealing with the teaching content can be a hassle.
-"*Where is this presentation?*", "*I already created this kind of lecture...*", "*There was a good video / website for this content.
+"*Where is this presentation?*", "*I already created this kind of lecture...*", "*There was a good video/website for this content.
 But where?*" are typical problems.
 Here, we are trying to offer a solution.

 The software in this repository tries to offer a solution for at least